restic/restic/README.md

     duration: 0:29, 54.47MiB/s
     snapshot 40dc1520 saved

-Next, you can use `restic restore` to restore files.
+Next, you can use the `restic restore` command to restore files.
-You can also use `restic mount` to mount the repository via FUSE and browse the files from previous snapshots.
+You can also use the `restic mount` command to mount the repository via FUSE and browse the files from previous snapshots.

-For more options check out the [documentation](https://restic.readthedocs.io/en/latest/).
+Check out the [documentation](https://restic.readthedocs.io/en/latest/) for more command options.

 ## Backends